 At St Joseph's, we strive for academic excellence through encouraging resilience, empathy, aspiration and challenge.
 We have high expectations for ALL so that we can be 'The best we can be.'
 With Faith, Hope and Love at the heart of our school family, our children feel safe, secure and supported.

 Managing Behaviour Policy

-Written by: Clare Howells (in consultation with the School Council 2020)
+Written by: Approved by FGB: Review Cycle: Review due: Clare Howells (in consultation with the School Council 2020) 26th January 2022 Annually July 2023